 Answer: (B) affinity and (F) predilection

 The word in the blank is used to describe Jim’s feelings for gumdrops.
 The clues “enjoyed all kinds of candy” and “his absolute favorite” dictates that the blank means liking.
-Both affinity and predilection mean liking.
+Both affinity and predilection means liking.
 Odium and disregard go in the wrong direction.
-The container might sound right, but it is not related to the clue.
-Nature does not mean liking.
+The container might sound right, but it is not related to the clue and nature does not mean liking.

 4. The twins’ heredity and upbringing were identical in nearly every respect, yet one child remained unfailingly sanguine even in times of stress while her sister was prone to angry outbursts that indicated an exceptionally choleric

 The main clues are that one twin is described as sanguine, the other as choleric; even if you don’t know these words, the phrases “even in times of stress” and “angry outbursts” suggest that words are used to describe personality.
 Temperament is a good synonym for personality.
 While it is frequently used to mean comedy, humor can also mean personality, especially in conjunction with the words such as sanguine and choleric, which derive from the ancient belief that temperament was shaped by the levels of different fluids or humor, in a person’s body.
 The remaining choices don’t fit.
 Environment means one’s surroundings while the other three words are concerned with the physical rather than the mental.